EndPointCorp/end-point-blog/2024/12/learning-vue-3-composables-by-creating-invoice-generator.md

 </script>
 ```

-I have already defined the `LineItems.vue` component where we render the line items which has textboxes to enter description, rate and amount.
+I have already defined the `LineItems.vue` component where we render the line items which have textboxes to enter description, rate and amount.
 The totals for each item are calculated using the computed property.
 Let's see an example showing how we can use it with invoice items.
 - `LineItems` uses `items` props to render the invoice items.
 - Emits `update-item` event when any value for an invoice line item changes.
 - Emits `add-item` when user adds a new line item.